Root Maggots: Prevention, Identification, and Control

 Biological Control: It is important to note that root maggots have a number of predators, including ground beetles, carabid beetles, and rove beetles, as well as different species of parasitic wasps that tend to attack the larvae and pupae.

-Predaceous mites tend to consume the eggs and spides, male dung flies, yellowjackets, digger wasps, and birds tend to feed on the flies.
+Predaceous mites tend to consume the eggs and spiders, male dung flies, yellowjackets, digger wasps, and birds tend to feed on the flies.

 Moreover, parasitic nematodes and parasitic fungi also help to reduce root maggots.